JiwoonKim/CS50-Pset-Web-Programming/README.md

 - `matrix.html`: a page generating a visualization of the matrix returned by distances function (each cell contains a cost).
   > learned how to create a html form and use Jinja2 templating language.

-_Only the function for calculating the edit distance and displaying the matrix of costs and the html form for two strings was implemented by myself (the web application's server (configuration for routes using flask framework) and various html files were not implemented by myself)._
+  _disclaimer: only the function for calculating the edit distance and displaying the matrix of costs and the html form for two strings was implemented by myself (the web application's server (configuration for routes using flask framework) and various html files were not implemented by myself)._

+### What I learned
+> how a web application is structured using HTML, CSS, and a web server (Flask).

+> how a web server framework (i.e. Flask) handles requests and sends responses.

 ## Pset7: Finance
 > Solved Finance in July, 2018.